What Is MCP and How It’s Making Developers’ Lives Easier Inside the IDE

 Where MCP Does NOT Work

-This distinction matters because MCP relies on the IDE environment to route requests through the Falcon MCP Server and into Falcon Suite’s data.
+This distinction matters because MCP relies on the IDE environment to route requests through the IZ MCP Server and into IZ Suite’s data.

 Visual Summary